clarkfitzg/phd_research/milestones/proposals.md

 - run `lapply()` in parallel
 - stream through chunks of the data
 - pipeline parallelism, related to streaming chunks
-- chunk data at the source so we can run in parallel
+- reorganize data at the source so we can run in parallel
 - task parallelism
 - push some operations from the R code into an underlying SQL database, or some other preprocessor

-The Hive idea essentially does the last one- it pushes the column selection into the DB query and reorganizes the data so that it can be run with streaming chunks.
+The Hive idea essentially does the last one- it pushes the column selection into the DB query which reorganizes the data so that it can be run with streaming chunks.